devildances/Airflow_in_nutshell/README.md

             - this command is used to know the tasks in specific DAG
         - ```airflow dags trigger -e <yyyy-mm-dd> <DAG_name>```
             - this command allows us to trigger our data pipeline with the specific execution date from the CLI of Airflow

+## How to Crete a Data Pipeline

+- Open our VS Code and remote to our VirtualBox engine
+- Activate the python virtual environment that already created before
+- Go to the airflow folder in the directory
+- Access it through the Explorer on our VS Code
+- Create new folder named **dags** if we don't have on it using `mkdir` command
+    - In this folder that we'll put the python files corresponding to our data pipelines
+- Create new python file under **dags** folder
+    -  This file is where we will define our DAG/Data Pipeline
+    - The minimum code that we heve to put each time we create a new data pipeline Airflow are
+        - import the DAG object
+            ```python
+            from airflow.models import DAG
+            ```
+        - import datetime object that will be useful in order to define a date that we need to specify
+        - instantiate our *DAG*
+            - first we need to do is define the DAG id
+                - the DAG id **must be unique** among all of our DAGs
+                - each data pipeline in Airflow must have a unique DAG id
+            - next we need to define the scheduling interval in our DAG object
+                - it indicates the frequency at which our data pipeline will be triggered
+            - we have to define when the data pipeline will stop being scheduled and when ti will be triggered using `catchup` parameter
+            - finally, initialize our DAG object
+        - define the *tasks*/*operators* under our DAG object
+            - an operator is a task in our data pipeline or an operator defines one task in our data pipeline
+                - **IMPORTANT : 1 operator for 1 task, don't put 1 operator for 2 tasks or more!!**
+                - e.g. the PythonOperator execute only 1 python function (cleaning data or processing data but not both of them in one operator), if we want to execute/run 2 tasks then seperate them in different PythonOperator
+        - define the *default arguments* on top of our DAG object as dictionary data types and inside it we have to specify all the arguemnts that will be common to all our our tasks/operators in our data pipeline
+            - define the start date in the default arguments
+                - the value of this parameter is actually when our data pipeline will start being scheduled